carmenbianca/report-liferay/plan.md

 - The product.
 - The code.

+The chapter also details general development methodology.
+This could have gone into chapter \ref{project-activities} instead, but I find it much more suitable in this chapter, because methodologies ultimately exist to deliver better products or services.

 ## Measures

 The sections below describe the measures.
-TODO The important common feature of these measures is that they are all continuous and make heavy use of feedback loops.
+An important common feature of these measures is that most of them are continuous and make heavy use of feedback loops.

 ### Test-driven development {#tdd}